 What is NAS?

 There are a lot of different varieties of network-attached storage (NAS) servers on the market.
-But generally, a NAS server is a simple server with an embedded operating system that
+But generally, a NAS server is a simple server with an embedded operating system that contains a network card and a lot of disk space.
+Although there are single-disk NAS servers, most include multiple hard drives that can be configured to act as independent volumes or work together in a RAID array.

 The benefits of NAS servers are that they are inexpensive and simple to deploy.
 I have seen NAS servers with two hard drives for under $400 U.S. Of course, a model like that is geared toward home users, but even NAS servers that are intended for corporations aren't very expensive.